jmce22/pands-project/README.md

 The data set was collected in 1935 by the American botanist Edgar Anderson, and used in 1936 by the British statistician and biologist Ronald A. Fisher.
 It relates to data collected from samples of three species of the Iris flowering plant genus: Iris setosa, Iris virginica, and Iris versicolor. \
-It is commonly used as an introductory data set by people who are learning how to carry out analyse and visualise data using programming languages.
+It is commonly used as an introductory data set by people who are learning how to analyse and visualise data using programming languages.

 Fifty samples were collected for each species, giving one hundred and fifty samples in total. \
 For each sample, four features of the flower were measured; these were: sepal length, sepal width, petal length and petal width.
 These attributes of the samples are contained in columns 1, 2, 3 and 4 respectively within the dataset.
 The species name of the flower is also included in the dataset in column 5.